 Don’t constantly write about yourself.
 It’s boring and not of much value to others.
 Social media is really about building relationships.
 You wouldn’t meet a stranger and start drilling them with how great you are.
 (Well I certainly hope not)

 I personally believe that you should not put on Social media what you would not say on a public bus.
-It can be totally different inside a private group (depending on its size and demographics) but again even there I wouldn’t talk about your relationships issues or anxiety medication unless the group is small and supportive, otherwise you will get peoples opinions of you that might not be so gentle.
-I’m not telling you to be plastic but if you are promoting yourself as a business person, be wise with what comes out of your mouth.
+It can be totally different inside a private group (depending on its size and demographics) but again even there I wouldn’t talk about your relationships issues or anxiety issues unless the group is small and supportive, otherwise you will get peoples opinions of you that might not be so gentle.
+I’m not telling you to be plastic, but if you are promoting yourself as a business person, be wise with what comes out of your mouth.

 MISTAKE NUMBER SIX